-I knew I needed this post when I googled the words, “Is it possible for introverted moms to love motherhood?”
+I distinctly remember the night I googled this question: “Is it possible for introverted moms to love motherhood?”

 An hour earlier I had stood at the stove, flipping quesadillas and telling children to—for the love—please get out of my personal space.